Leyland Olympian: United Kingdom

 An early example of a low-height Alexander bodied Leyland Olympian, in operation with Eastern Scottish in Edinburgh in 1982.

 The Leyland Olympian was highly popular in the United Kingdom, with orders from operators both before and after privatisation.
-It was purchased by many National Bus Company subsidiaries.
+It was purchased in London and by many of the National Bus Company and Scottish Bus Group subsidiaries, municipal bus companies, passenger transport executives (PTEs) and private operators and after deregulation emerging groups within the UK bus industry.